Google’s book on SRE, Site Reliability Engineering (2016), has captured wide acclaim in the software operations world.

 Response: I wouldn’t expect to dictate that the model be deployed in the order I’ve outlined it.
 Every model is good in theory until it hits the real world of competing interests, capabilities, and ambitions.

-Critical feedback: “This is harmful.
-SRE is not a linear process, but a feedback loop where each of these areas (primarily 1-4) are improved incrementally with continuous effort.
+Critical feedback: “SRE is not a linear process, but a feedback loop where each of these areas (primarily 1-4) are improved incrementally with continuous effort.
 The notion that you shouldn’t automate “test & release process” until you’ve “mastered observability” is absurd.”

 Response: I agree that SRE is not a linear process.
 This is one of many lenses through which I see SRE, and I want to offer people the choice to take on.

-- Another way to see it: observability is a technical exercise with upper management not knowing or caring how you do it.. when you start talking about setting policy or procedures, that becomes a sociotechnical exercise involving input from developers, team leads, managers and ultimately egos and ambitions – with raw data from observability, you can argue for a better path
+- Another way to see it: observability is a technical exercise with upper management not knowing or caring how you do it… when you start talking about setting policy or procedures, that becomes a sociotechnical exercise involving input from developers, team leads, managers, and ultimately egos and ambitions – with raw data from observability, you can argue for a better path